ChrisDuffley/stationPlaylist/addoninternals.md

 5. Back at the cartExplorerInit function, if no erorrs were found while parsing a cart bank, it'll move onto the next one, otherwise it will inform the Studio app module by modifying a flag value in the carts dictionary (stored as an integer, representing number of cart bankks with errors).
 6. By now cartExplorerInit is desperate to pass the carts dictionary to someone, and this someone turns out to be the Studio app module - once picked up by the app module, carts dictionary is hired by you to look up cart names for cart keys while you use Cart Explorer (to fire the carts dictionary, simply deactivate Cart Explorer by pressing Control+NVDA+3).

 In effect, the routine above (the "magic" behind Cart Explorer) replaced a hand-written cart bank parser and simplified the add-on code (I regret not investigating CSV module in 2014).
 As far as user experience is concerned, this is same as Cart Explorer 1, with the difference being the parsing routine.
-With the addition of splmisc.cartExplorerInit, the majority of the splmisc module (miscellaneous services, containing the Track Finder/Column Search combo dialog, column retriever and Cart Explorer preparation tool) was completed.
+With the addition of splmisc.cartExplorerInit, the majority of the early verison of the splmisc module (miscellaneous services, containing the Track Finder/Column Search combo dialog, column retriever and Cart Explorer preparation tool) was completed.
 But the innovations continued.

 ### Enter Cart Explorer version 3: file modification timestamps